Abstract

 Gateways A BPMN 2.0 gateway.

 • Gateways are decision points and branching or merging of Flows.
-Can be exclusive (or), inclusive (and/or), parallel (and), or event-based.
+Types:

 • Gateways are either converging or diverging (but not both).